Innopolis-Robotics-Society/FaceGuardV3/docs/customer-handover.md

 # Customer Handover and Operations Guide

-This document is the authoritative handover artifact for FaceGuard, Week 6 Trial Release (`v3.0.0`, MVP v2).
+This document is the authoritative handover artifact for FaceGuard, Week 6 Trial Release (towards `MVP v3`).
 It defines the current transition status, operational requirements, and essential knowledge required by the customer to independently deploy, operate, and maintain the system.

 ## 1. Product Status and Handover Scope